iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 ---
 # DID Resolution

-Using another Agent as a Resolver
+Using another Agent as a Resolver.

 Peer resolution consists of a simple request-response message exchange, where the Requester asks the Resolver to perform DID resolution and return the result.